 Gerber says that before anyone starts a business, they should write down the organization chart of the entire company from CEO all the way down.
 In each position in the organization chart, they write down specific responsibilities and tasks that will make that position successful.
 This way no responsibilities gets missed.
 At first, the small business owner writes his name in each of the position and must do all the tasks.
 As the company grows, the owner hires people to replace their name on the org chart.

 I’ve applied this concept to my life my creating a Role Chart.
 Any life requires a set of Roles that need to be played.
-Those roles demand certain responsibilities and require tasks in order to be successful.
-For example, if parent is one of the Roles in our lives then one of the required tasks is spend time with our children.
+Those roles demand certain responsibilities and require tasks to be completed in order to be successful.
+For example, if Parent is one of the roles then one of the required tasks is spend time with our children.
 If we spend zero time with them then being successful in that Role is unlikely.

-Those roles have sub-roles.
-For me, friend falls under the category of contributor.
-I see that sub-role as being someone who improves the lives of the people in my life.
-World traveler and computer geek falls under life long learner.
-Cook and maid falls under husband and parent.
+Everything I enjoy in life fits under one of these roles.
+Friend falls under the role of Contributor.
+I see Contributor as being someone who improves the lives of others.
+World traveler and computer geek falls under Life Long Learner.
+Cook falls under Husband and Parent.

 What if what we want is more abstract like to be more outgoing or to be better at relationships?
 Being requires doing.
 We can’t be more outgoing without doing the things that make us more outgoing.
 We can’t be more outgoing, unless we do something besides stand in the corner.
 We can’t be better at relationships if we don’t do something like improve communication skills.